-Lucie is one of the lead engineers at Entersolar, a commercial solar installer developing projects in the Northeast.
-She also heads up the Operations and Maintenance activities for EnterSolar.
-Prior to joining EnterSolar, Lucie started her career in solar working with Sollega, a solar racking company incubated in the NYC ACRE / NYU-Poly incubator, and she still has strong ties with clean energy startups in the city.
-Following Sollega, she worked at Bright Power as a Senior Solar Engineer at Bright Power, a NYC-based energy management company.
-Lucie has extensive experience making solar projects happen in the challenging NYC regulatory environment.
-Her background allows her to successfully lead a wide variety of projects, not limited to technical challenges.
+Lucie is the Vice President of Engineering at Entersolar, a leading commercial solar installer developing projects all over the US.
+Prior to joining EnterSolar, Lucie worked with Sollega, a solar racking company that emerged from the NYC ACRE / NYU-Poly incubator, and she still has strong ties to several clean energy startups in the city.
+Following Sollega, she worked as a Senior Solar Engineer at Bright Power, an NYC-based energy management company.
+Lucie has extensive experience making complex solar projects happen in the challenging NYC regulatory environment, and the team she manages oversees over $100MM worth of solar projects annually.
 She graduated from INSA Lyon with a Masters Degree in Energy Engineering.
-When not at a solar installation, Lucie can be found in the kitchen cooking French food or at a museum.
+She has been a volunteer with GreenHomeNYC since 2015.
+When not working on solar projects, Lucie can be found practicing yoga or composting..

 – Sustainability Consultant

 A consultant at Cypress Hills Local Development Corporation, Jim oversees asset management of the CHLDC real estate portfolio and manages the Two Shades of Green project which promotes energy efficient, green and healthy building improvements.
 He has also served as a Sustainability Consultant at NYG Green Partners and The Community Preservation Corporation.
 Jim is the co-founder of Friends of Stryker Park, a nonprofit community organization committed to transforming the north side of West 97th Street into a vibrant, multi-use green space and public amenity.
 Jim holds a Bachelor of Science degree in political Science from Queens College and a Professional Certificate in Sustainable Design, Construction & Development from the Schack Institute of Real Estate at New York University.
 He is also certified as a Multifamily Building Analyst from the Building Performance Institute.